Skip to main content

 -science-textbook/foreign-policy-18/foreign-policy-108/foreign-policy-571-5486/

-This page titled 5.1: Significant Locations, Key Natural Resources, and Foreign Policy is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 5.1: Significant Locations, Key Natural Resources, and Foreign Policy is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform.

 CK-12 Foundation